What to expect from the New Dubai theme parks when visiting with kids

 Yas Island is about 40 minutes drive further west of Dubai Parks and Resorts, or about 1 hour 10 minutes without traffic from Downtown Dubai (Dubai Mall).

-We will update our review after the summer to add these neighbouring contenders!
 They are really very easy to access from Dubai and there are bound to be some brilliant overnight 2-park specials announced soon – watch this space and subscribe to our newsletter we will let you know more soon!

 Are there better places to take your toddler in Dubai?